GEOSYS/AnalyticStreamFormater/README.md

 ### Prerequisites

 Use of this project requires valids credentials from the '<geosys/> platform .
 If you need to get trial access, please register [here](https://earthdailyagro.com/geosys-api/#get-started).
-This project is using .Net Core XXX
+This project is using .Net Core 6.0

 ### Installation
 To start replicate curent project and launch it using your code editor.